Home | Volume 49 | Article number 53

 In terms of region of primary residence and/or work, most participants (88.4%) were from, and/or worked in the African region, followed by North America (8.2%) and Europe (1.4%) (Figure 2).
 Four percent of all participants reported living and working in both Africa and North America.
 The pie chart shows regional representation at the workshop; some participants lived or worked in more than one region, with each recorded separately.
 There were no participants from Oceania.
 At the country level, South Africa had the most representation (57%) among all participants, which is expected given that the conference was held in Cape Town.
 Eswatini (6.3%), Namibia (5.5%), Zimbabwe (4.7%), Kenya (3.9%), and Uganda (3.9%) rounded up the top six African countries by participant representation (Figure 3).
 Among the six non-African countries reported, the USA was represented by nine (60%) of 15 participants, two for the United Kingdom (13.3%), and one each (6.7%) for Haiti, Malaysia, France, and Switzerland (not displayed).

 Consensus on long-acting antiretroviral treatment for adolescents and youth: a total of 55 barriers and 48 facilitators relevant to LA ART implementation were provided by the groups.
 The data were collated and then merged to harmonize similar concepts.
 All barriers and facilitators were then sorted according to the five levels of the social-ecological model, in addition to a cross-cutting category.
 The top three ranked barriers and facilitators from each group were extracted, collated, and sorted according to the social-ecological model (Figure 4).
 These collated factors were listed in order of priority, according to the number of times they were listed in individual group rankings across the six groups.
-There are less than or more than three factors at some social-ecological barrier or facilitator levels because between zero and 18 responses (the top three for each of the six groups) were ranked.
-To minimize analytical bias, group responses were not requested at social social-ecological level.
+There are less or more than three barrier or facilitator factors reported at some social-ecological levels because the number of collated factors ranked at these levels was either relatively low or relatively high across the six groups.
+To minimize analytical bias, social-ecological levels were not specified during data collection; these levels were determined only during analysis.
 “Cost of LA ART/procurement challenges” was listed in the top three barriers for all six groups.

 Misinformation, misconceptions, and myths about LA ART were prominent barriers at the interpersonal and individual levels.
 Participants emphasized youth participation and advocacy, and engaging peer advocates for service delivery using intensive case management models.
 The themes of “equitable access” and “choices of ART” were cross-cutting at the individual and interpersonal levels for all six groups.
 Other cross-cutting themes were the high cost of LA ART, and the need for funding and sustainability of LA ART programs once established.